Emergencies | Weather | Rules | Crime Prevention | Staff

 - Williams Intramural Complex

 In addition to the emergency phones, there are “courtesy phones” located outside most residence halls and in each lobby.
-Phones in most ground floor lobbies and hallways, as well as the emergency phones that are equipped with 12-button keypads allow users to call any extension on campus.
+Phones in most ground floor lobbies, as well as the emergency phones that are equipped with 12-button keypads allow users to call any extension on campus.

 What is a Campus Lockdown?

 What is a campus emergency lockdown?
 A campus emergency lockdown is a campus notification to lock all access points into buildings, classrooms, offices, labs, meeting areas, dining areas, athletics areas, theaters, residence halls, etc. All campus members are to immediately lock themselves into the areas they are in and remain there.

 How long will a lockdown take?
 Once a campus lockdown is initiated, the lockdown will be in effect as long as necessary for the situation to be resolved.
 Once the situation is resolved, a campus notification will be sent via the campus notification system.

 How will a campus lockdown warning be shared with the campus community?
 A campus emergency lockdown warning will be initiated through two outlets: the campus emergency notification system: AC Alert, which sends out emails, phone messages, text messages, and cell phone messages; and the campus emergency outdoor siren.